 Put your lodge bookings on the web – easily!

-Join twenty-five other clubs with thirty lodges using the most comprehensive and flexible system available.
+Join thirty-one other clubs with forty lodges in Australia and North America using the most comprehensive and flexible system available.

 The most usual way to develop software is for the developer(s) to work on their personal computer, with a code repository mediating inputs from multiple developers, such as SVN or GIT.
 Even a solo developer might use a code repository to manage the code they are developing, to get reliable versioning and deployment tools.